Georgia Tech stuns lackluster No. 6 Seminoles in blowout

 Georgia Tech, which had lost 10 of 11 to Florida State, enjoyed its second home victory over a Top 10 opponent under first-year coach Josh Pastner.

 The Yellow Jackets upset then-No. 9 North Carolina on Dec.
-31, three days after barely escaping with a home win over North Carolina A&T. Though the victory over the Tar Heels was a big surprise, it came with students out for Christmas break and the football team playing a bowl game that day.

-McCamish Pavilion was essentially a home game for North Carolina, which outnumbered Tech fans at least 3 to 1.
-The Jackets also played then-No. 9 Louisville at home before losing, but returned with a win over a veteran Clemson team.
+31, three days after barely escaping with a home win over North Carolina A&T. They also played then-No. 9 Louisville at home before losing, but returned with a win over a veteran Clemson team.

 Last week, Georgia Tech lost by one point at Virginia Tech and by 13 at then-No. 16 Virginia.